GFDRR/CCDR-tools/_sources/docs/philosophy_of_mapping.md

 ## The Philosophical Dimensions of Mapping

 In these early efforts, we see mapping not merely as the act of drawing boundaries or locations, but as a **philosophical gesture**: a desire to impose *logos* (reason, order) onto the *chaos* of space.
-Maps are epistemological tools—they reflect what a society knows, values, and seeks to control or understand.
+Maps are epistemological tools — they reflect what a society knows, values, and seeks to control or understand.
 Maps are also ontological artifacts: they shape how reality is conceived.
 The earliest Greek world maps, like that of Anaximander, were philosophical propositions as much as geographical representations: they offered a way of visualizing the cosmos and humanity's place within it.
 This reinforces the notion that ancient maps were not only geographical but cosmological, reflecting metaphysical worldviews.